SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/other-features.md

 {% include alert-development-section.md %}

-## Create Payment
+## Payment Resource

-To create a MobilePay payment, you perform an HTTP `POST` against the `/psp/mobilepay/payments` resource.
-Please read the general information on how to compose a valid HTTP request before proceeding.
+### Create Payment

-MobilePay is a two-phase payment instrument that always use `Purchase` as the `operation` to initialize the authorization.
+To create a Mobile Pay payment, you perform an HTTP `POST` against the `/psp/mobilepay/payments` resource.
+Please read the [general information][general-http-info] on how to compose a valid HTTP request before proceeding.

 An example of a payment creation request is provided below.
+Each individual Property of the JSON document is described in the following section.
+Use the [expand][technical-reference-expand] request parameter to get a response that includes one or more expanded sub-resources inlined.

 {:.code-header}
 **Request**